micriver/Libft/README.md

 ## Usage

-After compilation, the library is used like this:
+After compilation, the library can be used alongside your programs with the following command:

 ```bash
 gcc libft.a -I ./header <your_file.c> -o <output_name>